clap-rs/clap/examples/derive_ref/interop_tests.md

 ? failed
 error: Found argument '--unknown' which wasn't expected, or isn't valid in this context

-  If you tried to supply `--unknown` as a value rather than a flag, use `-- --unknown`
+  If you tried to supply '--unknown' as a value rather than a flag, use '-- --unknown'

 Usage: interop_augment_args[EXE] [OPTIONS]